Gavin Newsom California recall election results: See the map

 Published

-It’s decision day in the nation’s most populous state as Californians vote in the recall election of embattled first-term Democratic Gov. Gavin Newsom.Full Article
+It’s decision day in the nation’s most populous state as Californians vote in the recall election of embattled first-term Democratic...Full Article

 Published

-It’s decision day in the nation’s most populous state as Californians vote in the recall election of embattled first-term Democratic Gov. Gavin Newsom.Full Article
+It’s decision day in the nation’s most populous state as Californians vote in the recall election of embattled first-term Democratic...Full Article

-23ABC discussed the California recall election with Matthew Martin from the Kern County Republicans including the latest polls and..
+As the 2021 California gubernatorial recall election enters its final stretch, Democratic Gov. Gavin Newsom’s position is..

-Watch VideoWhile legislators craft the details back in Washington, President Joe Biden is pitching his massive domestic spending..
+California gubernatorial candidate Larry Elder is already preparing to challenge the recall results if Gov. Gavin Newsom stays in..